 - According to experts, the need for a project manager only accentuates when working with a remote team.
 When projects are managed properly, there’s a positive impact that reverberates beyond the delivery of results.

-- Clients could manage the team themselves if they are ready to invest the time and effort required, plus have a good understanding of the methodology used.
+- You could manage the team yourself if you are ready to invest the time and effort required, plus have a good understanding of the methodology used.
 Good project management will have a crucial impact on project success.

-So coming back to the question, clients ask: “Can’t we just give instructions to the team and manage them ourselves?
+So coming back to the question, you ask: “Can’t we just give instructions to the team and manage them ourselves?
 It’ll be cheaper.”
-Yes, clients could manage the team themselves, if they are ready to invest the time and effort required.
-On top of that, it is a must that clients have a good understanding of the methodology used.
-The team needs a Project Manager, whether clients are ready to take the role or prefer to hire an expert, as project management will have a crucial impact on project success.
+Yes, you could manage the team yourself, if you are ready to invest the time and effort required.
+On top of that, it is a must that you have a good understanding of the methodology used.
+The team needs a Project Manager, whether you are ready to take the role or prefer to hire an expert, as project management will have a crucial impact on project success.

 Thanks for reading, hope you liked this article.
 Please feel free to share and don’t forget to subscribe to our newsletter below!